 Wind Trac to industry: You're 'missing the boat'

-WOBURN, Mass.--Doug Harris, director of public relations at Wind Trac, a provider of real-time GPS-based tracking and monitoring systems for asset tracking, fleet management, child tracking, and a number of other applications, believes that the traditional security industry is missing out on potential business.
+WOBURN, Mass.--Doug Harris, director of public relations at Wind Trac, a provider of real-time GPS-based tracking and monitoring systems, believes the traditional security industry is missing out.

-"The traditional central stations ... to a certain extent have been missing the boat ...
-They protect the facilities and the homes, but there's been a myopia, a nearsightedness.
-We've approached these people with regard to expanding their service," Harris said. "[T]hey're creating a competitor by not exploiting the product and the service."
+“The traditional central stations … to a certain extent have been missing the boat … They protect the facilities and the homes, but there’s been a myopia, a nearsightedness,” Harris said. “[T]hey’re creating a competitor by not exploiting the product and the service.”

-Traditional security companies have focused, Harris said, on protecting a fixed location and have been too caught up in the allure of RMR.
-"What they've done is they've gone cash cow.
-They make a lot of money on the monitoring."
-The problem with that mentality, insisted Harris, is that it is limited to protecting an address.
-"What happens is, when employees and members of the family and children and even pets and vehicles leave, their umbrella ceases.
-And others have been growing, and exploiting this market ... it's a booming market that, unfortunately, the fixed facility monitoring has missed."
+Traditional security companies have been too focused, Harris said, on protecting a fixed location, which has allowed mobile monitoring companies to operate uncontested.
+“What they’ve done is they’ve gone cash cow.
+They make a lot of money on the monitoring.”
+The problem with that mentality, insisted Harris, is that there is little competition in either market.
+“When employees and members of the family and children and even pets and vehicles leave,” he said, “their umbrella ceases.
+And others have been growing, and exploiting this market.”

-Mike Simpson, president of Bay City, Mich.-based central station software developer Dice Corporation, agreed that the time was right for traditional security companies to expand their reach.
-"I think the point is that the technology is becoming more mobile, less costly, more reliable and easier for central stations to be involved in the monitoring part of a solution," Simpson said.
-"I have been saying for a couple of years now that the really smart central stations will become general monitoring centers, if they aren't that already.
-This is the result of moving into the monitoring of devices that go beyond traditional security services."
+Mike Simpson, president of Bay City, Mich.-based central station software developer Dice Corporation, agreed the time was right for traditional security companies to expand their reach.
+“I think the point is that the technology is becoming more mobile, less costly, more reliable and easier for central stations to be involved,” Simpson said.
+“I have been saying for a couple of years now that the really smart central stations will become general monitoring centers, if they aren’t that already ...
+The monitoring of devices that go beyond traditional security services.”